-A 2016 systematic review and meta-analysis of 15 prospective cohort studies (N=200,777) showed that while the persistence of BMI in the $\ge 95^{\text{th}}$ percentile from childhood to adolescence was moderate (55%), the persistence of BMI in the $\ge 95^{\text{th}}$ percentile from adolescence to adulthood was quite strong (80%).27 Taken together, children and adolescents with BMI in the $\ge 95^{\text{th}}$ percentile were five times more likely to have this BMI percentile in adulthood (RR 5.21 [95% CI, 4.50 to 6.02]) than children and adolescents below this threshold.
-However, 70 percent of adults with BMI $\ge 95^{\text{th}}$ percentile did not have a BMI $\ge 95^{\text{th}}$ percentile in childhood or adolescence, suggesting that BMIs at this threshold emerge principally in adulthood.
+A 2016 systematic review and meta-analysis of 15 prospective cohort studies (N=200,777) showed that while the persistence of BMI in the 95th or higher percentile from childhood to adolescence was moderate (55%), the persistence of BMI in the 95th or higher percentile from adolescence to adulthood was quite strong (80%).
+Taken together, children and adolescents with BMI in the 95th or higher percentile were five times more likely to have this BMI percentile in adulthood (RR, 5.21 [95% CI, 4.50 to 6.02]) than children and adolescents below this threshold.
+However, 70 percent of adults with BMI at or above the 95th percentile did not have a BMI at or above the 95th percentile in childhood or adolescence, suggesting that BMI at this threshold emerges principally in adulthood.

-This finding parallels an analysis from the i3c Consortium (N=12,142) focusing on the higher BMI threshold of \geq 35 kg/m2 in adulthood.28 Adult BMIs of \geq 35 kg/m2 occurred in 6 percent of children with 'normal weight'; 29 percent of children with 'overweight'; 56 percent of children with 'obesity'; and 80 percent of children with 'severe obesity'.
-On the other hand, 38 percent of the 1440 adults with BMI \geq 35 kg/m2 were 'normal weight' as children.
-Another i3C analysis shows that less than 5 percent of individuals in included cohorts had decreasing BMI trajectories.184 Nearly half (47%) demonstrated increasing BMI trajectories.
+This finding parallels an analysis from the i3c Consortium (N=12,142) focusing on the higher BMI threshold of 35 kg/m2 or higher in adulthood.28 An adult BMI of 35 kg/m2 or higher occurred in 6 percent of children with "normal weight"; 29 percent of children with "overweight"; 56 percent of children with "obesity"; and 80 percent of children with "severe obesity."
+On the other hand, 38 percent of the 1,440 adults with a BMI of 35 kg/m2 or higher were "normal weight" as children.
+Another i3C Consortium analysis shows that less than 5 percent of individuals in included cohorts had decreasing BMI trajectories.
+Nearly half (47%) demonstrated increasing BMI trajectories.
 Factors associated with a higher risk of increasing BMI trajectory were female gender, lower parental education level, and Black race.

-Line C. BMI Prediction of Adiposity and Overall Health, Evidence From BMI Measured in Adulthood
+BMI Prediction of Adiposity and Overall Health, Evidence From BMI Measured in Adulthood

 Although the applicability to children of evidence among adults is not well understood, given the limited information among children, it may nevertheless be informative to explore the evidence among adults for potential extrapolation.
-Very large meta-analyses and individual-patient-data meta-analyses of observational studies have evaluated the association between BMI and allcause mortality in adult populations.29-31 These studies have consistently shown that BMIs >35 kg/m^2 are positively associated with all-cause mortality, however, there are mixed findings for BMI in the range of 25 to 35 kg/m2.
-One prominent analysis shows that BMIs 25 to <30 kg/m2 are statistically significantly protective for all-cause mortality30 and another analysis shows that this BMI category is associated with statistically significant excess risk.29 For example, an IPD meta-analysis by the Global BMI Collaboration reported a hazard ratio of 1.11 (95% CI, 1.10, 1.11) for the association of BMIs in the 25 to $<30 \text{ kg/m}^2$ range with all-cause mortality in their primary analysis.29 In contrast, a systematic review and meta-analysis by Flegal and colleagues found a hazard ratio of 0.94 (95% CI, 0.91 to 0.96) for this same comparison.30 These analyses have several analytic differences such as varied sample size constraints as well as differential methods for handling smoking and pre-existing disease.
-Further, these analyses identified data using different procedures, a study-level meta-analysis based on systematic review in one case and an individual patient-data analysis with opportunity for selection bias in the other.185 Other investigators have empirically studied the potential for uncontrolled confounding in both analyses, suggesting caution in the interpretation of protective or detrimental effects of overweight on all-cause mortality.186
+Very large meta-analyses and individual-patient-data (IPD) meta-analyses of observational studies have evaluated the association between BMI and all-cause mortality in adult populations.
+29-31 These studies have consistently shown that a BMI of 35 kg/m or higher is positively associated with all-cause mortality; however, there are mixed findings for a BMI in the range of 25 to 35 kg/m.
+One prominent analysis shows that a BMI of 25 to less than 30 kg/m is statistically significantly protective for all-cause mortality and another analysis shows that this BMI category is associated with statistically significant excess risk.
+For example, an IPD meta-analysis by the Global BMI Collaboration reported an HR of 1.11 (95% CI, 1.10 to 1.11) for the association of BMI in the 25 to less than 30 kg/m range with all-cause mortality in its primary analysis.
+In contrast, a systematic review and meta-analysis by Flegal and colleagues found an HR of 0.94 (95% CI, 0.91 to 0.96) for this same comparison.
+These analyses have several analytic differences such as varied sample size constraints as well as differential methods for handling smoking and pre-existing disease.
+Further, these analyses identified data using different procedures: a study-level meta-analysis based on systematic review in one case and an IPD analysis with opportunity for selection bias in the other.
+185 Other investigators have empirically studied the potential for uncontrolled confounding in both analyses, suggesting caution in the interpretation of protective or detrimental effects of overweight on all-cause mortality.
+186